 Rent collection is perhaps the most basic and well-known task that managers are responsible for.
 It’s the property manager’s responsibility to collect monthly rent from your residents in whatever form those payments are made – check, money order, online, etc. – and pass it on to you.
 If residents are behind on rent payments, it’s the manager who will enforce late fees.

 Many managers will hold back a month’s rent as a “reserve” that they’ll use for repairs and maintenance.
 The best management services – like Great Jones – pass tenant payments on directly to you, the very same month they receive it.

 For many owners, finding the right tenants is one of the trickiest and most nerve-wracking tasks.
 And of course, the stakes are very high.
 One problem tenant can do tens of thousands of dollars worth of damage to your property, potentially wiping out your entire year’s income.
 And though you might think your ‘gut instinct’ for potential tenants is reliable, a top-notch property manager will bring much better tools to the job – namely, data.

 When Great Jones screens prospective tenants, we run a rigorous background check that includes their criminal record, their credit history, prior landlord debt, and so on.
 It all gets folded into our algorithmic, data-driven method of locating the very best tenants for your property.
 That’s why, to date, residents placed by Great Jones have an astonishing 0% rent delinquency rate and <1% eviction rate.
+With local property management services in Columbus, GA to St. Louis, MO, we’re prepared to make the tenant placement process fully-transparent and hassle-free.
 Ultimately, investing more time and effort in tenant screening upfront is worth the cost.
 When you find a good tenant that stays with you for years, it pays for itself many times over.